Kanika Maheshwari: Early life

-Kanica did just that with her streak of award winning roles and shows over the years.
+Kanica did just that with her streak of award-winning roles and shows over the years.
 Known for her hard work, punctuality and persistence – her cheerful spirit brings new shades to evlays.

 Personal life

 Kanika married businessman Ankur Ghai in January 2012.
 She gave birth to a boy in April 2015.
+They separated in 2023 and got divorced in 2024.